kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Entity

 An instance of the Entity Type (which is known as an Entity)  represents an actual item of data.
 For example, Entity Type `Car` could have Entities `a BMW`, `this Mercedes`, and `that Volkswagen`.
-The Mindmaps graph enables us to model relationships between these entities, once they have been defined.
+The MindmapsDB graph enables us to model relationships between these entities, once they have been defined.

 ### Resource